gbramirez/predictive-modeling/README.md

 # predictive-modeling
 <p>A predictive modeling project for a fictional hospital organization.
-The Project includes Multiple Regression and Logistic Regression.</p>
+The Project includes Multiple Regression and Logistic Regression.<br>
+The goal of the project is to analyze the organization's operations and collect variables to support future decision-making processes.</p>

 <p>The project uses a Jupyter Notebook environment along with Python and the following Python packages and libraries:</p>

 |Package|Justification|